 Women’s Ministry, as it exists now, was completely different years ago, but the call remains the same.
-Hear from Dr. Rhonda Kelley as she gives advice to young women being called into women’s ministry.
+Hear from Professor of Women’s Ministry at New Orleans Baptist Theological Seminary, Dr. Rhonda Kelley as she gives advice to young women being called into women’s ministry.

 The entire video is above, and the complete transcript is below.

 I’m grateful that at the age of fifteen the Lord Jesus Christ called me to ministry and service.
 At that time, He said, “Rhonda, I want you to minister to women.”
 Now that was a long time ago and I didn’t really know at that time what Women’s Ministry would look like.

 But I am grateful that I was obedient and followed the Lord and walked through every door He opened in order for me to do what He had called me to do.